People's Republic of Bangladesh

 In recent years, Bangladesh has played a significant role in international peacekeeping activities.
 Several thousand Bangladeshi military personnel are deployed overseas on peacekeeping operations.
-Under UN auspices, Bangladeshi troops have served or are serving in Sierra Leone, Somalia, Rwanda, Mozambique, Kuwait, Ethiopia-Eritrea, Kosovo, Timor Leste, Georgia, Congo, Cote d'Ivoire and Western Sahara, Bosnia, and Haiti.
+Under UN auspices, Bangladeshi troops have served or are serving in Somalia, Rwanda, Mozambique, Kuwait, Bosnia, and Haiti, and units are currently serving in Kuwait and East Timor.
 Bangladesh responded quickly to President Clinton's 1994 request for troops and police for the multinational force for Haiti and provided the largest non-U.S. contingent.

 Bilateral Relations With Other Nations

 Bangladesh is bordered on the west, north, and east by a 2,400-kilometer land frontier with India, and on the southeast by a land and water frontier (193 kilometers) with Burma.

 India.
 India is Bangladesh's most important neighbor.
 Geographic, cultural, historic, and commercial ties are strong, and both countries recognize the importance of good relations.
 During and immediately after Bangladesh's struggle for independence from Pakistan in 1971, India assisted refugees from East Pakistan, intervened militarily to help bring about the independence of Bangladesh, and furnished relief and reconstruction aid.